Why Pooled Equipment Doesn't Work in Multi-Product Pharma

 Predictable throughput.
 No scheduling conflicts.
 No changeover variability.
 You know what you can make and when.

 Simpler quality.
-Cleaning validation is a one-time event.
-Cross-contamination risk drops to near zero.
-Your QA team can focus on things that matter instead of changeover documentation.
+Cleaning validation covers only the product family on that route, not every possible product in the plant.
+Cross-contamination risk drops dramatically.
+Your QA team can focus on things that matter instead of documenting hundreds of product-to-product cleaning combinations.

 Faster lead times.
 Without scheduling competition, products flow faster from order to delivery.
 Customer service improves without adding capacity.